ksandstr/lfht/README.md

 What
 ====

-This directory contains an implementation of a lock-free wait-free singly-linked lists ("nbsl"), a lock-free hashtable ("lfht"), an epoch reclamation mechanism, and some tests for each.
+This directory contains an implementation of lock-free wait-free singly-linked lists ("nbsl"), a lock-free hashtable ("lfht"), an epoch reclamation mechanism, and some tests for each.
+Out of these, lfht and the test suites are thought novel as of June 2017, the epoch stuff is probably described in literature all over, and nbsl's algorithm was described in a 2003 publication (see `nbsl.h` for details).

 Licensed under the GNU GPL v3-or-later, found in the COPYING file in this directory.